Top Dental Questions you Should Ask!

 How do I Whiten my Teeth?

 Research has proven that a beautiful smile showing white teeth can give you a tremendous boost to your self-esteem and your self-confidence.
 As you age you will experience discoloration with your teeth.
 Items that contribute to staining are coffee, red wine, colas, tea and any tobacco products.
 You can consult with your dentist about a program you administer at home, or you can speed the process up and deliver better results by letting your dentist do the whitening.

 What are Implants or Veneers?

 Your mouth and the teeth within are a lot more complicated than you think.
 If you lose a tooth you can have that space replaced with an implant.
 An artificial tooth, like an artificial hip or knee.
 Worth every penny it may cost.
 Veneers are thin porcelain covers that go right over damaged teeth.
 Teeth that are chipped, cracked or stained.
 These are just some of the many dental questions you should ask to protect an asset that is difficult to place a value on, that being your smile!

 Ready to ask your dentist for more?
-Consider Baer Dental Designs located in Aurora Colorado, just outside of Denver.
+Consider Baer Dental located in Lone Tree Colorado, just outside of Denver.

 More Information on General Dentistry : Typical Visit Expectations